rayss868/MCP-Web-Curl/README.md

 - 💾 Output results to stdout or save to a file.
 - 🖥️ Use as a CLI tool or as an MCP server.
 - 🌐 Make REST API requests with custom methods, headers, and bodies.
-- 🔍 Integrate Google Custom Search (requires API key and CX).
+- 🔍 Integrate Google Custom Search (requires API key and CX), with advanced filters (language, region, site, date).
-- 🤖 Smart command parsing (auto-detects URLs and search queries).
+- 🤖 Smart command: automatic language detection, translation to English, and query enrichment for better search results.
+- 📄 fetch_webpage: supports main article extraction and multi-page crawling (pagination).
-- 🛡️ Detailed error logging and robust error handling.
+- 🛡️ Detailed error and success logging, debug mode for verbose output.
+- 📑 All tool schemas and documentation are in English for clarity.

 ---